 Imagine you are doing a hip thrust, for instance.
 You would direct your attention to your glutes first of all.
 You would mentally focus on: “cork[ing] your feet to the floor (first cue)”.
 Then you would “imagine a piece of paper in between your feet” (second cue) in order to “fully extend your hips” (third cue).
 You would actually be reciting these cues mentally as you are doing the hip thrust, you’ll be surprised at just how much of a difference it will make in giving you results.

 Technique Number Two: Squeezing a Pea with your muscles:

 Try it next time you are at the gym, this mental exercise works wonderfully for full engagement with any muscle-building exercise.

 All you have to do is visualize a very tiny pea or coin in between your muscles (ie: lats, glutes, biceps and even triceps).
-Mental queue: “Squeeze this tiny pea with my lats”
+Mental cue: “Squeeze this tiny pea with my lats”

-I hope that after sharing these mental queues with you, you can find ways of combining them to strengthen your mind/muscle engagement when lifting weights to make you stronger.
+I hope that after sharing these mental cues with you, you can find ways of combining them to strengthen your mind/muscle engagement when lifting weights to make you stronger.

 For an ideal use of these techniques, you can combine all of them in a single workout session.
 Back to the hip thrust scenario, imagine that you are aiming for getting full contraction from the hip thrust for the obvious glute growth:

 I would set myself up on a bench, place the barbell on my hips and visualize myself “cork[ing] my feet to the floor, with a piece of paper in between my feet (my mind is now engaged with my muscles), extending my hips all the way through” in order to “squeeze the pea with my glutes” for one second (or more) and then lower the bar back to the floor.